apache/solr-operator/helm/solr-operator/README.md

 The command deploys the solr-operator on the Kubernetes cluster with the default configuration.
 The [configuration](#chart-values) section lists the parameters that can be configured during installation.

-**NOTE**: Since by default the `useZkOperator` option is set to `True`, you must have already installed the [Zookeeper Operator](https://github.com/pravega/zookeeper-operator) in your kubernetes cluster.
-A helm chart is [also available](https://github.com/pravega/zookeeper-operator/blob/master/charts/zookeeper-operator/Chart.yaml) for it.
-Once the Zookeeper Operator helm chart is hosted, that will be added as a dependency for this chart.

 ### Helm Version Differences

 #### Helm 2